trema/GEC13/hello_trema/hello_trema.md

 	  end
 	end

-* debug, info, warn... etc.
+* debug, info and other logging levels in descreasing verbosity
-* You can check the API with `trema ruby` command
+* Browse through the Logging API and rest of API by invoking `trema ruby`

 <!SLIDE>
 # Hello Switch! ################################################################
-## Connecting an OpenFlow switch to your controller
+## Connect an OpenFlow switch to controller

 <!SLIDE>
 ## "Wait, I don't have any OpenFlow switch. <br /> How to do that?"

 <!SLIDE small>